Bypassing the lattice BCS-BEC crossover in strongly correlated superconductors: resilient coherence from multiorbital physics: Numerical implementation of DMFT with FMP constraint

+instead of numerically evaluating the gradient of $h(\bm{k})$ in Eq.~(\ref{eq:current_better_convergence}).
+The direction of the velocity and, hence, the supercurrent can be used as an internal consistency check of the code.
+The condition of $\bm{j}\parallel\bm{q}$ demands that

 To have the correct sign of the direction, we need $j_1 >0$ (i.e., $j_2,j_3 <0$).
 Since the fcc lattice has a very high symmetry, we can approximately treat the system to be isotropic.
-Because of this, we discuss in Fig.~1 of the main text and in Sec~\ref{sec:jdp_and_lamL} only the absolute value of the current given by $|\bm{j}| = 2\sqrt{3} ax$ with $x=|j_2|=|j_3|=j_1/3$.
+Because of this, we discuss in Fig.~2 of the main text and in Note~\ref{sec:jdp_and_lamL} only the absolute value of the current given by $|\bm{j}| = 2\sqrt{3} ax$ with $x=|j_2|=|j_3|=j_1/3$.

-\section{Details on the calculation of $|\Psi_q|$, $\xi$, $j_{\mathrm{dp}}$, and \lamL from DMFT}
+\section{Details on the calculation of $|\Psi_q|$, $\xi_0$, $j_{\mathrm{dp}}$, and $\lambda_{\mathrm{L}}$ from DMFT}

-In this section, we illustrate how the order parameter $|\Psi_q|$ and concomitantly the coherence length $\xi$ (c.f.~\ref{sec:OP_and_xi}) as well as the depairing current \jdp and London penetration depth \lamL (c.f.~\ref{sec:jdp_and_lamL}) are obtained from the $\bm{q}$-dependence of the Nambu-Gor'kov Green function in practice.
-Furthermore, we elaborate on how the critical temperature extracted from the temperature dependence of $\xi$ and \lamL can be used to scrutinize the proximity region of the Mott insulating phase and how it impacts the superconducting region (c.f.~Sec.~\ref{sec:Mott_proximity_region} and Fig.~3 of the main text).
+In this section, we illustrate how the order parameter $|\Psi_q|$ and concomitantly the coherence length $\xi_0$ (c.f.~Note \ref{sec:OP_and_xi}) as well as the depairing current $j_{\mathrm{dp}}$ and London penetration depth $\lambda_{\mathrm{L}}$ (c.f.~Note \ref{sec:jdp_and_lamL}) are obtained from the $\bm{q}$- and $T$-dependence of the Nambu--Gor'kov Green function in practice.
+Furthermore, we elaborate on how the critical temperature extracted from the temperature dependence of $\xi(T)$ and $\lambda_{\mathrm{L}}(T)$ can be used to scrutinize the proximity region of the Mott insulating phase and how it impacts the superconducting region (c.f.~Note~\ref{sec:Mott_proximity_region} and Fig.~4a of the main text).